Skip to content

 Tip

-7.5 Types
+6.5 Types

-In C#, reference types are closer to C++ pointers than to C++ references.
-C# references can be null and have assignment semantics similar to pointers, while C++ references are more similar to aliases or alternative names for the same object.
-In C#, reference type variables sit on the stack, but they hold the address of an object on the heap, much like pointers in C++.Therefore, there are significant differences between C# reference types and C++ reference types in terms of nullability and assignment semantics2.
+In C#, reference types are more akin to C++ pointers than to C++ references.
+C# references can be null and exhibit assignment semantics similar to pointers, whereas C++ references function more like aliases or alternative names for the same object.
+In C#, reference type variables are stored on the stack, but they hold the address of an object located on the heap, much like pointers in C++.
+Therefore, there are significant differences between C# reference types and C++ reference types regarding nullability and assignment semantics.
+This revision improves the flow and clarity of the text while maintaining the original meaning2.

-7.5.1 Value Types
+6.5.1 Value Types

-A value type can be one of the two following kinds:
+A value type can be one of the two following kinds

-7.5.2 Reference Types
+6.5.2 Reference Types

-The following keywords are used to declare reference types:
+The following keywords are used to declare reference types

-C# also provides the following built-in reference types:
+C# also provides the following built-in reference types

-7.5.3 Boxing
+6.5.3 Boxing

 Boxing and Unboxing